Lesley Garrett

-Lesley Garrett (born 10 April 1955) is an English soprano singer, musician, broadcaster and media personality who is noted for being at home in opera and "crossover music".
+Lesley Garrett is an English soprano singer, musician, broadcaster and media personality who is noted for being at home in opera and "crossover music".

 Early life

-Garrett was born in the town of Thorne, near Doncaster (then in the West Riding of Yorkshire), into a musical family.
+Garrett was born on 10 April 1955 in the Yorkshire town of Thorne.
 She attended Thorne Fieldside Infant and Junior Schools and Thorne Grammar School.
 As she grew up she inherited her family's love of music.
 Her grandfather Colin Wall was a classical pianist; her father Derek worked as a railway signalman and then as a schoolteacher at Hatfield Woodhouse Primary School, eventually going on to become a headmaster.
 They lived nearby just south of the village; her mother Margaret (née Wall) was a talented singing seamstress and became the school secretary at Lesley's primary school.
 She has two sisters, Jill and Kay, one step-sister, Louise, and two step-brothers named Robert and Nicholas.
-While a student at the Royal Academy of Music she worked as a life model, something of which she is still proud.
+While a student at the Royal Academy of Music she worked as a life model.